Staff Information

 25. Preference regarding the submission of written verdict forms (in the form of interrogatory questions) to the jury.

 Judge Crytzer routinely submits a written verdict form to the jury.
 Parties should submit a proposed verdict form to the Court for consideration in advance of the final pretrial conference.
 Specifically, Parties should submit a Word version of the Parties’ proposed verdict form to the Chambers email address and indicate whether it is agreed to by all Parties.
 If the Parties cannot reach agreement on a proposed verdict form, each Party should submit a Word version of the relevant Party’s proposed verdict form to the Chambers email address, copying all Parties.
+The proposed verdict form should not be submitted in all caps.

 26. Written jury instructions provided to the jury.